 Sateliot enters the U.S.A with the accelerator of giants Qualcomm and Verizon

 After evaluating more than 414 companies from around the world, EvoNexus has recognized the technological and innovative potential in the fields of space and telecommunications of Sateliot and six other companies, which have been selected to develop 5G use cases together with strategic partners in their areas of expertise.

-Thus, the support of this accelerator will allow Sateliot to grow in the United States from its headquarters in San Diego, in addition to working directly with experts in telecommunications and IoT devices from Qualcomm and Verizon, the world’s leading operator by turnover.
+Thus, the support of this accelerator will allow Sateliot to grow in the United States from its office in San Diego, in addition to working directly with experts in telecommunications and IoT devices from Qualcomm and Verizon, the world’s leading operator by turnover.

 This mentoring, training and networking program will also boost the new round of financing that Sateliot is already preparing with an eye on American funds interested in its constellation of nanosatellites that will universalize the IoT with 5G coverage.

 A boost to the technological and financial area

 However, EvoNexus is not the only accelerator that has bet on Sateliot in recent months.
 The company has also participated in Seraphim’s Space Camp, the first fund in the space sector.
 This is a launching pad based in the United Kingdom, which in its last edition brought together seven start-ups in the space sector to boost their business and attract investment.